twilblog/twilblog.github.io/_posts/2015-07-28-a-strage-hosts-file-bug-in-OSX.markdown

 Once upon a time, we tried to make our dev environment (vagrant) as 'live like' as possible.
 We used [multiple VMs][multi-machine-vagrant] to represent each server in our production tier.

-So we could be event more 'live like' (and so we didn't need to remember IP addresses) we used [vagrant hostmanager] to automatically update our host machine's `/etc/hosts` file with useful hostnames to our vagrant machine IPs, like so:
+So we could be even more 'live like' (and so we didn't need to remember IP addresses) we used [vagrant hostmanager] to automatically update our host machine's `/etc/hosts` file with useful hostnames to our vagrant machine IPs, like so:

     ## vagrant-hostmanager-start id: 5586eff5-227f-47em-b6b9-cc7d775d8160